What are you searching for?

 Orange Aquatic Centre

 Kids can swim all year round at the indoor Orange Aquatic Centre.
-Its features a heated outdoor 50 metre pool, indoor 25 metre pool (heated to a balmy 28 degrees all year around), heated children’s leisure pool with water features and diving pool with two diving boards and 10am tower.
-Fun to visit any time of year!
+It features a heated outdoor 50-metre pool, an indoor 25-metre pool (heated to a balmy 28 degrees all year round), a heated children’s leisure pool with water features, a diving pool with two diving boards, and a 10-metre tower.
+It’s fun to visit any time of year!

 Orange Farmers Market

-On the second Saturday of the month, head to the Orange Farmers Markets for lots of gourmet delights and tastings.
-Get there early as the good stuff does sell out!
+On the second Saturday of the month, head to the Orange Farmers Markets for gourmet delights and tastings.
+Get there early, as the good stuff does sell out!
 Entry is a gold coin donation to Rotary Club.

 Natural Attractions